Northwest Territories Nominee Program (NTNP): Eligibility and Application Steps

 Northwest Territories Nominee Program Employer Driven Streams

-• Have a permanent full-time job offer from an eligible NWT employer
+• Have a permanent, full-time job offer from the same employer in a position that qualifies under this semi-skilled stream.

 • Show efforts to recruit Canadians and permanent residents